hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr, yes!
 I should have thought of Maxim.

 [7:10:40](#vmSxXq8wwzGyS0JO3_stSaZdAI_XmB38XQpxzwEV0vw) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I have digged my old hard disks.
 I remember having each R3 alpha release since 0.6.something.
 Also archive of old Ally mailing lists, etc., but one of my harddisks went thru failures, so we will see.
-I am curious what you guys have in mind in terms of animations Ì†ΩÌ∏â
+I am curious what you guys have in mind in terms of animations üòâ

 [7:11:27](#QmTNLIGx3y7DQQ8Vzy7XeibPXufYEP2duuRuFjjASsI) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I do remember Carl's VID had some function to anim fly-in/out of UI elements.
 If I have corresponding R3 release, I will create a small package to download .... will get back to you later.